jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

  ### A Human rubber duck

  I might not be the best designer you will ever have, but if you let me talk to people about design, or teach them a little bit about design, that might trigger the designer part within those developers and they will try to become better designers themselves.

- ### TDD Law Enforcer

- We programmers are lazy sometimes.
-We tend not to care about things --- "as long as it is working, it is okay"

- You might need someone to enforce TDD and not abandon that discipline even during times of crisis and panic.

-    "The only way to go fast is to go well" ---- Uncle Bob Martin